bocan/GitDR/README.md

 > **Your code doesn't live at GitHub.
 It just visits.**

 GitDR is a self-hosted, encrypted Git backup and restore system.
-It continuously mirrors repositories from every major Git forge to storage you control — so when a provider goes down, goes dark, or locks your account, you can be back online in hours, not weeks.
+It continuously mirrors repositories from every major Git forge to storage you control — so when a provider goes down, goes dark, or locks your account, you can be back online in minutes, not weeks.

 ---